 The following excerpt is from the devotional book, “Living the Message,” by Eugene H. Peterson.
 This pastor-professor is probably the person I want to grow up to be like; he has a gentleness and eloquence that is seldom seen–and highly respected.

 Dr. Peterson died in 2018.

-Author of many books, and his extraordinary translation of the Bible, titled “The Message” which is regarded by many as a masterpiece of the English language.
+Author of many books, and his great translation of the Bible, titled “The Message” is regarded by many as a masterpiece of the English language.

 I encourage you to read his stuff.

 “When Christian believers gather in churches, everything that can go wrong sooner or later does.
 Outsiders, on observing this, conclude there is nothing to this religious business, except perhaps, business…and a distant one at that.
 Insiders see it much differently.”